-Methods: Within each forest stand, there are 5 plots.
-Each plot is either fertilized with N, P, N&P, Ca or nothing.
-Stands C6, C8, JB (middle age) and JB (old age) will be sampled.
+Methods: Within each forest stand, there are 5 treatment plots.
+Each plot is either fertilized with N, P, N&P, Ca or no synthetic fertilizer (control).
+Stands C6, C8, JB (mid-age) and JB (old age) will be sampled.
 Each plot has posts marking 10 meter intervals, in a 30 x 30 meter grid (Fig, 1).
-The 12 outer boundary points will be sampled, while the 4 inner points will not.
-Two 8 ½ by 11 inch cardboard sheets will be laid out at 12 points in each plots.
+The 12 outer boundary points will be sampled, while the 4 inner points will not be sampled.
+Two 8 ½ by 11 inch cardboard sheets will be laid out at 12 points in each plot.
 This totals to 24 cardboards per plot, 120 per stand, and 480 in total.
-After it rains (at least a half an inch), the cardboards will become wet; and as the surrounding leaf litter begins to dry out, the cardboard will remain wetter, which provides an ideal habitat for snails.
-The snails will be attracted to the damp cardboard and attach themselves to the bottom, which we will then collect after the rain.
-If there are more than 20 snails on the first cardboard, then only they will be taken; however, if there are fewer than 20, then the second cardboard’s snails will be taken as well.
+After it rains (at least a half an inch), the cardboards will become saturated; and as the surrounding leaf litter begins to dry out, the cardboard will remain moist, which provides an ideal habitat for snails.
+The snails will be attracted to the damp cardboard and attach themselves to the bottom, which we will then collect after the rain. taken; if there are fewer than 20 snails on the first cardboard the second cardboard’s snails will be taken as well.
 The snails will be kept together based on which cardboard they came from and not mixed with other boards.
-The snails will be kept in 2 ml microcentrifuge tubes; they will be removed from the cardboard with a pair of tweezers and placed in the tubes, all of which will be prelabeled prior to going out in the field.
-They will kept together by stand in a plastic Ziploc bag, with 3 groups of 4 taped together (A1, A2, A3, A4 and B1, B4, C1, C4 and D1, D2, D3, D4).
-Larger vials will be kept on hand as well in case of larger snails.
-All cardboards will be collected as close to the same time as possible to negate any time based effects.
-The time from the end of the rain to the beginning of collecting will be kept as consistent between collections as well.
+The snails will be kept in 2 ml microcentrifuge tubes; they will be removed from the cardboard with a pair of tweezers and placed in the pre-labelled tubes.
+They will be kept together by stand in a plastic Ziploc bag, with 3 groups of 4 taped together (A1, A2, A3, A4 and B1, B4, C1, C4 and D1, D2, D3, D4).
+Larger, 20 mLvials will be kept on hand as well, in case of larger snails.
+All cardboards will be collected as close to the same time as possible to negate any time based or drying effects.
+The time from the end of the rain event to the beginning of collection will be kept consistent between collections if possible.

 Analysis: The number of snails will be recorded per cardboard, and then each repetition (same cardboard, same spot, different time/rain) will be averaged together.
-All the cardboards from one fertilizer can be averaged together as well which can give an overall average and standard error in the number of snails found in each treatment.
+All the cardboards from one fertilizer can be averaged together as well, which can give an overall average and standard error in the number of snails found in each treatment.
 The overall average in each treatment can then be compared to each other to determine if there is a significant difference between the treatments.

 Expected result: I expect that there will be significantly more snails found in the Ca plots as compared to all other plots, with a significant –but unknown– difference between the N, P and N&P plots.